The Reading Wars, a Brief History

 The Science of Reading

 The Science of Reading is the name of the body of research that combines several disciplines to give a more thorough understanding of what is involved in the reading process.
 Similarly, “structured literacy” is a term coined by the International Dyslexia Association (IDA) that refers to evidence-based programs and approaches for teaching literacy.
-Whatever you choose to call the approach, the fundamental base of these programs comes from evidence-based, systematic approaches to direct phonics instruction.
+Whatever you choose to call the approach, the fundamental basis of these programs comes from evidence-based, systematic approaches to direct phonics instruction.

 What makes the Science of Reading the most effective approach?
 It takes what we know about reading from all the disciplines and recognizes the value of multisensory instruction to create meaning and context for vocabulary, and considers what we know about the learners in front of us.
 It isn’t a one-size fits all approach, rather, it recognizes that assessment is key to determining what each individual learner needs and what instruction or interventions are most helpful.
 Having a plan is what sets the Science of Reading apart.
 It does not rely on children “picking up” literacy skills, but instead is a structured approach with a predictable sequence of skills that build on one another.